yusing/go-proxy/README.md

 1. Download and extract the latest release (or clone the repository)

-2. Call `make init-config` to init config file and provider file
+2. Call `make setup` to init config file, provider file, and docker compose file

 3. Point your domain (i.e `y.z`) to your machine's IP address